ddsky/api-league-clients/kotlin/docs/HumorApi.md

 val keywords : kotlin.String = horse,man // kotlin.String | A comma-separated list of words that must occur in the joke.
 val includeTags : kotlin.String = animal // kotlin.String | A comma-separated list of tags the jokes should have.
 val excludeTags : kotlin.String = nsfw,dark // kotlin.String | A comma-separated list of tags the jokes must not have.
-val minRating : kotlin.Double = 0 // kotlin.Double | The minimum rating (0-10) of the jokes.
+val minRating : kotlin.Double = 0 // kotlin.Double | The minimum rating in range [0.0,1.0] of the jokes.
 val maxLength : kotlin.Double = 140 // kotlin.Double | The maximum length of the joke in letters.
 val offset : kotlin.Int = 0 // kotlin.Int | The number of jokes to skip, between 0 and 1000.
 val number : kotlin.Int = 3 // kotlin.Int | The number of jokes, between 1 and 10.